 1. Secret #1: Kickass Vocal Technique.

-Vocal technique is one of the best kept secret weapons in the industry.
+Vocal technique is one of the best kept secret weapons of Grammy Award winners and everyone in the industry.
 No one talks about it, or wants to admit it — but it’s the discerning difference between the good and the great voices out there.
 And the great singers practice it to be on their A game.
 All the time.

 Lady Gaga blew us away at her Oscar performance a few years back— and are you ready for this?
 She not only worked with a coach, she worked with a coach every day for 6 months!
 Why you ask?
 Because she wanted to blow people away with her voice.
 And it worked.
 Brilliant.